McGill-NLP/webllama/README.md

 ## Modeling

 > [!NOTE]
 > The model is available on the 🤗 Hugging Face Model Hub as [`McGill-NLP/Llama-3-8B-Web`](https://huggingface.co/McGill-NLP/Llama-3-8B-Web).
-The training and evaluation data is available on [Huggingface Hub as `McGill-NLP/WebLINX`](https://huggingface.co/datasets/McGill-NLP/WebLINX).
+The training and evaluation data is available on [Hugging Face Hub as `McGill-NLP/WebLINX`](https://huggingface.co/datasets/McGill-NLP/WebLINX).

 Our first agent is a finetuned [`Meta-Llama-3-8B-Instruct`](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model, which was recently released by Meta GenAI team.
 We have finetuned this model on the [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) dataset, which contains over 100K instances of web navigation and dialogue, each collected and verified by expert annotators.
 We use a 24K curated subset for training the data.